ctb123za/carlos.prank/index.md

 **If there ought to be another event, would you voulenteer again?
 And who would you liked to be assigned to?**

 BW: Absolutely!
 If my schedule permits.
-We try to remain impartial.
-The well being of each individual is our primary goal.
+We try to remain impartial of course.
+I'm really just glad to be able to help people.
+We got to make sure that the committee doesn't do anything lavish and remain grounded 😉